What is the “any” keyword in Swift?

 }

-The above code will need to be written using any Networking
+The above code will at least need to be written using any Networking

 in Swift if you really need the existential Networking